 By using the Test button it is possible to check which rule is engaged for a specific number.
 Just write the number and press test.
 The selected rule will be highlighted in the service class rules window.
-See figure 5.26 on the facing page for reference.
+See figure 5.24 on the next page for reference.